lc-3-2/video-demo/README.md

   frame.
 That is, don't present it to the screen.
 This can be useful for benchmarking.

+### Running

+The code expects a 320x240 screen, and it expects to operate at a higher speed than the default.
+Use the provided `lc32sim.json`.

 ## Testing

 A test harness is provided to validate the Cinepak decoder.
 It runs on the host,